Emigration from Malta: New Zealand

 The first recorded Maltese migrant to New Zealand was Angelo Parigi, who is listed at St Patrick's Church in Auckland as having married 16-year-old RoseAnne McMullen on 4 July 1849.
 He was described as "a boatman born in Malta".
 Others followed including a James Cassar for whom some letters remained unclaimed at the Auckland Post Office in 1864.
 In 1883, Francesco Saverio de Cesare, who was tasked by the Government in Malta to assess the "suitability of the British Colonies in Australia as a field for Maltese Migration", reported that: "At Auckland I met three Maltese, there settled for several years and at Tauranga another one, employed as a cook; they are doing well; and have no idea of returning to Malta.
 They told me there are some other Maltese, whom they know, settled in Wellington, Christchurch and Dunedin."
 The Maltese Association of Wellington was founded in 1989, with Carmen Dalli as president.
 The latest census puts the number of Maltese residents in New Zealand at 222.

 South Africa

 The Maltese started to emigrate to South Africa right after the Second World War.
 In 1947–1948, 102 persons, particularly highly skilled workers, moved to the South Cape colony.
-Yet, this first wave was soon stooped, as the new South African government did not favour further immigration.
+Yet, this first wave was soon stopped, as the new South African government did not favour further immigration.